 - But whole — also known as guaranteed life insurance — can be helpful for people with pre-existing conditions since the lifelong coverage comes with a set premium.
 Compare average costs to see what your rate could be.

-Calculate your life insurance needs
+Estimate your life insurance needs

 Compare life insurance providers